spatie/vue-tabs-component/README.md

 When reloading the page the component will automatically [display the tab that was previously opened](https://github.com/spatie/vue-tabs-component#remembering-the-last-opened-tab).

-The rendered output adheres to
+The rendered output adheres to [the ARIA specification](http://heydonworks.com/practical_aria_examples/#tab-interface).

 ## Demo